Secure Your Deck with the Right Bolts

 Keeping You Safe

-The Best Bolts for Pressure-Treated Wood
+The Best Screws for Pressure-Treated Wood

 Pressure-treated wood uses chemicals that can accelerate the appearance of corrosion unless you use the appropriate fasteners.
 When building a deck that features pressure-treated wood, use galvanized screws whose galvanizing thickness is between .75 and 1.5 millimeters.
 Look for galvanized materials from A153 to F2329 to achieve this thickness.